Pulover/PuloversMacroCreator/Documentation/Settings.md

 ## User Global Variables

 Here you can define global variables that will be available during Playback.
 They may be used as constants so you can always call them from inside a command.

+The variables defined here will always be available inside [User-Defined Functions](#user-defined-functions), even when scope is Local.

 User defined variables are saved to an INI file in the AppData\MacroCreator folder (it can also be edited in external text editors).